Holidays

 63. Sweet Potato Casserole

 Nothing says Thanksgiving quite like a sweet potato casserole covered in browned marshmallows.
-The cubed sweet potatoes, combined with butter, milk and sugar make a delicious filling, while the marshmallows on top add even more sweetness.
+The cubed sweet potatoes, combined with butter, milk and sugar, make a delicious filling, while the marshmallows on top add even more sweetness.
 Just be sure to watch it in the oven, as the marshmallows will brown quickly!

 64. Roasted Winter Vegetables

 When cooking for a crowd, it’s best to look for large-batch recipes.
-Instead of serving a separate dish of carrots, squash, parsnips and sweet potatoes, why not combine them all on one large pan?
+Instead of serving a separate dish of carrots, squash, parsnips and sweet potatoes, why not combine them all in one large pan?
 Season with lemon and red pepper flakes for a delicious fall vegetable medley.

 65. Garlic Herb Sweet Potato Fries